Standard In-line Booths

 - A standard 7” x 44” booth sign displaying the exhibitor’s name and booth number is furnished free of charge for standard in-line/linear booths.

-- A complete list of booth equipment and prices will be available in the online service manual in April, 2014.
+- A complete list of booth equipment and prices will be available in the online service manual on May 1, 2014.

 - Booth carpeting is mandatory and the responsibility of the exhibiting firm.
 It must cover the entire floor space within your assigned booth.